 Humanistic Mormonism is a branch of Mormonism and is represented by the religious denomination known as the Society for Humanistic Mormonism.
-It combines attachment to Mormon identity and culture with a human centered approach to life.
+It combines attachment to Mormon identity and culture with a humanist philosophy and approach to life.
 It defines Mormonism as the historical and cultural experience of the Mormon people.
-Humanistic Mormonism affirms that people are independent of supernatural authority and responsible for themselves and their behavior.
+Humanistic Mormonism affirms that people are independent of supernatural authority and are endowed with reason.

 Membership in the Mormon people is not a function of belief it is a function of identification, connection, and history.